Breadth-First Search¶

 # Explore next possible states

-for next_state in get_next_states(current_state):
+for next_state in generate_choices(current_state,problem):

 # Compute new result based on current result and next state